UniversityOfPlymouth-Electronics/Embedded-Systems/level6/Cplusplus-oop.md

 Let's look at `Flashy`.
 Note the protected properties `_tmr` and `_light`.
 These are of type `ITimer&` and `ILightNotify&`.
 They are also **references** (to existing objects), and initialised via constructor parameters.

+> The actual concrete objects `_light` and `_tmr` are not instantiated inside this class, but are instead passed by reference from outside.
+>
+> The actual objects can be any subclass of `ITimer` and `ILightNotify`.
+This class does not need to know the concrete class type.
+>
+> This is sometimes known as *Dependency Injection* (DI)

 ```C++
 class Flashy {
     protected: